Treating diabetic retinopathy

-Contact your GP or ophthalmologist if you experience any new problems with your eyes following treatment.
+Contact your GP or ophthalmologist if you experience any new problems with your eyes after treatment.

 Intravitreal anti-VEGF injections are often used to treat age-related macular degeneration (ARMD).
 However, research has shown that they can also improve the vision of people with diabetic retinopathy.

 Before the procedure, your eye and the skin around it will be cleaned, and the area around your eye will be covered with a drape to keep it sterile (free of infection).
 A small clip will be used to keep your eye open during the procedure.

 You will be given local anaesthetic eye drops to numb your eye so you do not feel any pain during the injection.
-Medication will be injected into your eye which stops the damaged blood vessels in your eye leaking.
+Medication will be injected into your eye, stopping the damaged blood vessels leaking.